The Office of Graduate Student Services is open Monday thru Friday from 8:30am to 5pm.

 Important Dates for the BA/MA Application Process

 There are two application deadlines, one in the Fall semester (December 1) and one in the Spring semester (March 1).
-All students, including those finishing in less than 8 semesters, must apply for the program at least one full semester before they wish to begin the MA portion of the program.
+All students, including those completing the BA in fewer than eight semesters, must apply for the program at least one full semester before they wish to begin the MA portion of the program.
 For example, a student cannot apply for the BA/MA program in December with a plan to start the MA portion the following January, even if the student will have finished the BA degree by then.

 Dates for applications submitted in the Fall semester: